Major Goss Stryker

 Martha D. Wadsworth

-The One Hundred and Thirty-eighth year of the Genesee Valley Hunt will begin with the opening meet on Saturday, September 27th, 2014, at the Homestead in Geneseo.
+The One Hundred and Forty Sixth year of the Genesee Valley Hunt will begin with the opening meet on Saturday, September 24th, 2022, at the Homestead in Geneseo.

 In 1876 Major W. Austin Wadsworth organized and became Master of the Genesee Valley Hunt, which for the first six years was called the Livingston County Hunt.
 There were no hounds other than those brought to the hunt by members of the field.
 Although Charles Carroll Fitzhugh was designated the Huntsman, there were often as many huntsman as there were owners of hounds since the hounds responded only to their individual owners.